gradosphera/gonka/docs/prepare-upgrade-proposal.md

 This document focuses only on full on-chain upgrades.
 For more details on the overall upgrade strategy using Cosmovisor, see [the upgrade strategy document](./upgrades.md).

-## Process
+## 1. Process

 The process consists of the following steps:

 - create a PR in the `gonka-ai` repo named "Upgrade Proposal vX.Y.Z"
 - get approval from a majority of active miners, and apply all requested edits
 - once the PR is approved, build and release the upgrade binaries and containers with version tag `vX.Y.Z` from the PR branch. **Do not merge the PR yet.**
+  - Run `make build-for-upgrade` from the repository root to build both `inferenced` and `decentralized-api` binaries
+  - Binaries are published to `public-html/v2/inferenced/` and `public-html/v2/dapi/` with checksums automatically generated
+  - Build and push Docker containers for all services with the version tag
+  - Create a GitHub release (example: https://github.com/gonka-ai/gonka/releases/tag/release%2Fv0.2.3)
-- submit the on-chain upgrade proposal with `./inferenced tx upgrade software-upgrade vX.Y.Z` and include links to the released binaries.
+- submit the on-chain upgrade proposal with `./inferenced tx upgrade software-upgrade vX.Y.Z` and include links to the released binaries in the upgrade info JSON.
 The proposed upgrade height should be at least a couple of hours from the PoC phase.
+The governance proposal requires a deposit.
 See [the upgrade strategy document](./upgrades.md) for a full command example.
+- attach the static GitHub link to `proposals/governance-artifacts/update-vX.Y.Z/README.md` as metadata to the on-chain proposal using `--metadata "https://github.com/gonka-ai/gonka/blob/<commit-hash>/proposals/governance-artifacts/update-vX.Y.Z/README.md"`
 - get votes from the majority of miners
 - if voting finishes and there is approval by consensus, the upgrade is applied automatically
 - after a successful on-chain upgrade, merge the PR.
 This ensures the `main` branch is not in an inconsistent state where container versions do not match the on-chain binary versions.